anilsimha13/core-dsa/README.md

   - Keys are strings (or Symbols) that represent the property names, while values can be of any data type.
   - Objects can be created using object literals (e.g., const obj = { key: value }) or the Object constructor (e.g., const obj = new Object()).
   - Common object methods include Object.keys(), Object.values(), Object.entries(), and hasOwnProperty().

+## Day-02 | Function, if-else

+- 1. Functions in JavaScript

+  - What is a Function?
+  - Function Declaration
+  - Function Expression
+  - Arrow Functions
+  - Parameters and Arguments
+  - Return Statement

+- 2. Conditional Statements
+  - if Statement
+  - if-else Statement
+  - else-if Ladder
+  - Nested if Statements